Blog Updated: 5 August 2025

 Triangulation: Auction triangulation is an online scheme involving three parties: the scammer, the victim, and an unsuspecting third party.
 The scammer poses as the seller offering a product and gets paid by the real customer.
 However, the scammer uses a stolen credit card to place the order from the real online shop, with the items delivered to the buyer.
 Once the cardholder realises they’ve been a victim of fraud, they file a reversal in order to get their money back.

-Here are a few tips to help you avoid these auction scams:
+Stay ahead of the scammers with the following tips to help you avoid these auction scams:

 Do your research

 Research is paramount in the auction world, helping you save money and avoid scams.
 Do your due diligence and ensure that the auctioneer is registered with the required bodies such as PPRA when selling real estate.
 Auction listing websites will provide the information of the auctioneer, which you can use to conduct thorough research beforehand.
-Check their website, email them, or contact them via telephone to verify their legitimacy.
+Don’t forget to check their website, email them, or contact them via telephone to verify their legitimacy.
 Auction Calendar provides you with the convenient option of contacting auctioneers directly.
 This can be a great tool to use if you have any questions for the auctioneer, which will allow you to feel comfortable before you part with your money.

 Is it too good to be true?